 Bark beetle restoration through removal and replanting is critical to the future of these forests and can help speed up recovery.
 Tree planting helps reestablish cover and habitat for wildlife, restores watershed health and function, and rebuilds the visual and recreational quality for visitors, especially important in recreation-based regional economies.

-Trees planted for bark beetle recovery support the NFF’s 50 Million For Our Forests campaign.
-Learn more about the campaign and support reforestation projects like these on our campaign page.
+Trees planted for bark beetle recovery support the NFF’s ongoing reforestation efforts.
+Learn more about our Tree Planting program and support reforestation projects like these on our campaign page.

-Header photo: Planting a whitebark pine seedling on Idaho Panhandle National Forests where the species has been decimated by white pine blister rust and mountain pine beetle.
+Cover photo: Planting a whitebark pine seedling on Idaho Panhandle National Forests where the species has been decimated by white pine blister rust and mountain pine beetle.
+Photo by U.S. Forest Service.